Arts & Culture

 Alabama

 Check out United Way of Central Alabama’s list of outdoor volunteer opportunities that include community cleanups, gardening, and invasive species removal.
-Or, head to Bankhead National Forest on Monday to help Wild Alabama keep the forest clean and healthy.
-In Birmingham, you can help out at a food bank, volunteer at Meals on Wheels, or visit the Civil Rights Institute; find these and more ways to give back here.
+Or, head to the office of Wild Alabama—an organization dedicated to protecting places such as Bankhead National Forest—to help them move to a new location.
+In Birmingham, you can assist at a food bank, volunteer at Hayes Elementary School, or visit the Civil Rights Institute.
+Find these and more ways to give back here.

 Arkansas

-Arkansas Soul compiled a list of MLK Day events, which includes a variety of opportunities to pitch in around the state.
-Attend litter cleanups hosted by Keep Little Rock Beautiful and the Central Arkansas Master Naturalists, or volunteer at KLEK, Jonesboro’s first and only black-owned radio station.
-Engage Arkansas is supporting Little Free Pantry as their MLK Day initiative; check out this map to find one near you.
+Keep Arkansas Beautiful is celebrating thirty years of MLK Day service with a litter pickup.
+Engage Arkansas shared a variety of events and opportunities to pitch in around the state–they’re also helping Arkansas Martin Luther King, Jr. Commission reach their goal of getting 7,500 youths committed to service.
+Attend trail cleanups hosted by Keep North Little Rock Beautiful and the Central Arkansas Master Naturalists, or volunteer at KLEK, Jonesboro’s first and only Black-owned radio station.

 Florida

 Miami’s MLK Day Parade—one of the country’s oldest and largest MLK Day events—will begin at 11 a.m. on Monday and follow eight miles that Dr. King traveled during his frequent engagements in the city.
-Register for the Greater Miami Service Corps’ Saturday service project involving painting, mulching, litter pickup, and planting, or volunteer at Feeding Northeast Florida’s warehouse to help sort and distribute goods to those in need.
+Help fight food insecurity in Clay County by volunteering at Feeding Northeast Florida’s warehouse to help sort and distribute goods to those in need.

 Georgia

+Shades of Green Permaculture is pioneering a year-long landscape design project at ArtsXchange—a cultural center that uplifts and supports Black artists—and is inviting volunteers to plant cover crops, stabilize soil, and more.
 The volunteer organization Hands on Atlanta will be hosting a series of events in MLK’s hometown on Monday and all month long, both in person or virtually.
 You can garden, repair wheelchairs, pack wellness bags, and remove invasive species from local parks.
-View the full list of activities here.
-The King Center, in partnership with other local nonprofits, is collecting items for the homeless and unsheltered as part of their Beloved Community Service Project; you can donate in person or purchase items off their Amazon wish list here.
+The King Center, in partnership with other local nonprofits, is collecting items for the homeless and unsheltered as part of their Beloved Community Service Project; you can donate in person or purchase items off their Amazon wish list.

 Kentucky

 The University of Louisville is hosting an MLK Day of Service including an educational program and transportation to on- and off-campus service sites.
-In Lexington, you can participate in a variety of virtual and in-person events such as a donation drive, fleece-blanket-making workshop, and making cards for veterans, and the University of Kentucky will celebrate their fifty-first MLK Day celebration.
+In Lexington, you can participate in a variety of virtual and in-person events such as a donation drive, a teens and seniors technology workshop, and making cards for veterans.
+The University of Kentucky will celebrate their fifty-second MLK Day celebration.

 Louisiana